Among the best.

 Once in the canyon, clear water is usually available to filter.
 Water is no longer available at Pipe Spring on the MIA exit.

 FLASH FLOOD RISK

 Moderate: small, wooded collection zone, but the canyon itself offers prolonged narrows with no escape areas.

 Class C canyon techniques recommended.
 Be careful with the pulls, and carry an extra rope in case you stick one.
 Cold conditions management.

 A mix of bolted and natural anchors.
 Bring webbing and rapid links.

 In winter and spring, the area is likely blanketed in snow.
 In early summer, the flow may be too heavy for safe passage.
 The reservoir often releases water in late fall, so be sure to check the flow.

 Note: this is a revision to the approach in the Zion: Canyoneering guidebook.

-The approach to Boundary starts the same as that for Kolob Canyon.
+The approach to Boundary starts the same as for Kolob Canyon.
 Park at the West Rim Trailhead.
 Walk back along the road a few minutes to the big turn.
 Continue straight north across the meadow to a gap in the trees, a post and the start of a road.
-Follow the road down a few feet, then follow it left and traverse steeply downhill 15 minutes to the bottom of a hill and a meadow, that holds the spring at the head of Boundary Canyon.
-If the spring is running, it likely means that Boundary is running too.
-Follow a logging road right and down along the side of the stream and through lush woods.
+Follow the road down a few feet, then follow it left and traverse steeply downhill 15 minutes to the bottom of a hill and a meadow that holds the spring at the head of Boundary Canyon.
+If the spring is running, Boundary is likely to be running too.
+Follow a logging road right and down alongside the stream through lush woods.